lleger/elixir-school/lessons/basics/documentation.md

 iex>
 ```

 Notice how you can use markup within out documentation and the terminal will render it?
-Apart from really being cool and a novel addition to Elixir's vast ecosystem, it gets much more interesting when we look at ExDoc to generate HTML documentation on the fly.
+Apart from being really cool and a novel addition to Elixir's vast ecosystem, it gets much more interesting when we look at ExDoc to generate HTML documentation on the fly.

 ## ExDoc

-ExDoc is an official Elixir project that **produces HTML (HyperText Markup Language and online documentation for Elixir projects** that can be found on [GitHub](https://github.com/elixir-lang/ex_doc).
+ExDoc is an official Elixir project that **produces HTML (HyperText Markup Language) and online documentation for Elixir projects** that can be found on [GitHub](https://github.com/elixir-lang/ex_doc).
 First let's create a Mix project for our application:

 ```bash
 $ mix new greet_everyone